 FEMA-sponsored programs, require participating communities to identify repetitive loss areas.
 A repetitive loss area is the portion of a floodplain holding structures that FEMA has identified as meeting the definition of repetitive loss.
 Identifying repetitive loss areas helps to identify structures that are at risk but are not on FEMA's list of repetitive loss structures because no flood insurance policy was in force at the time of loss.
-Figure 12-13 shows the location of repetitive loss properties in Wharton County and the participating communities.
+Figure 12-13 shoes the location of repetitive loss properties in Wharton County and the participating communities.

-The City of East Bernard has one residential repetitive loss property.
-The City of El Campo has nine residential repetitive loss properties.
-The City of Wharton has 12 residential repetitive loss properties.
-Wharton County's unincorporated area has 11 residential repetitive loss properties.
+As of February 2018, Wharton County has a total of 71 residential repetitive loss properties.
+The City of East Bernard has 15 residential repetitive loss properties.
+The City of El Campo has 6 residential repetitive loss properties.
+The City of Wharton has 33 residential repetitive loss properties.
+Wharton County unincorporated area has 14 residential repetitive loss properties.